 Coping with Anxiety

-Whilst we all have feelings of anxiety at some point in our lives, many people are now experiencing high levels of anxiety on a regular basis.
+Whilst we all have feelings of anxiety at some point in our lives, many people experience high levels of anxiety on a regular basis.

 So what is Anxiety?